 Missouri’s crop and livestock diversity, abundant water supply and rich soil provide a solid, statewide, foundation for agtech companies to grow and succeed.

-Missouri is home to dynamic animal health and plant science clusters.
-Statewide, pet food companies with their North American headquarters in Missouri generate almost $30 billion in revenue each year, and more than half of the world’s animal health industry is represented in the Kansas City region.
+Missouri is home to dynamic animal health and plant science clusters, and more than half of the world’s animal health industry sales are represented in the Kansas City region.